 Official Supervision

-Every EU member state has its own competent authority, responsible for the supervision over the meat production.
-The Food and Veterinary Office of the European Union performs regular audits in the member states to ensure the competent authorities comply with the EU standards.
+Each EU member state has a competent authority responsible for supervising meat production.
+The EU’s Food and Veterinary Office carries out regular audits to check authorities’ compliance with EU standards.

 HACCP-protocol